Stroke Care in Solihull

 Make May Purple for Stroke, is the Stroke Association’s annual stroke awareness month, which takes place every May.
 Friends, families and communities are invited to show their support for people who have been affected by stroke.
 Across the UK more than a million people are rebuilding their lives after stroke, and the number of people affected by stroke is set to rise.

-Bright Dawn Home Care support Stroke awareness and together as a company all wore purple on the 30th May to support all those in the community suffering as a result of Stroke.Bright Dawn Home Care are working towards their Bronze award for Stroke Association, by ensuring that all their care givers are trained to provide best quality after Stroke care.
+Bright Dawn Home Care support Stroke awareness and together as a company all wore purple on the 30th May to support all those in the community suffering as a result of Stroke.Bright Dawn Home Care are working towards their Bronze award for Stroke Association, by ensuring that all their care assistants are trained to provide best quality after Stroke care.